RubyRubenstahl/sympholight-block-library/README.md

 There are 2 ways to set values on input ports in the block library.
 By default, inputs are set to `Property` mode.
 In this mode, you set the value on the port by selecting the block and manually entering the value in the property window for the block.

 In order to allow you to take values in from other blocks, you must change the Input Type setting from `Property` to `Port`.
 When you do this, the circle at the input port on the block will show a thin line instead of a thick line to indicate that it is available for input.
 Once you do this, you can connect it to the output of another block with a compatible data type.

+> **Troubleshooting tip**: If your commands aren't running right, make sure the port is set to **Passive** mode.
+This will make sure that the block script is run every time new data arrives.
+Otherwise, data will only be processed if the script is triggered manually.

 ### Identifiers (id)
 Blocks that work with specific SYMPHOLIGHT Objects (Sequences, Cues, Effects, etc) have anÂ idÂ input.Â The identifier is a unique name that you must set for the object that you want to access.
 Please read this article to get an understanding of what identifiers are and how they work